YisakeBeyene/SolveSense/README.md

 **Required Must-have Stories**

-* User logs in with Google to access account and questions
+[X] User logs in with Facebook to access account and questions
-	* Use a guest account if they don’t want to commit
-* There are three fragments:
+	[] Use a guest account if they don’t want to commit [] There are three fragments:
-	* White Board
+	[] White Board
-		* Each question has its own whiteboard
+		[] Each question has its own whiteboard
-		* Whiteboard has “draw,” “undo,” and “clear” buttons
+		[X] Whiteboard has erase, undo, clear, and save buttons [] Questions
-	* Questions
-		* A recyclerview list of questions that can be selected to open a more detailed window
-		* Start timer to begin working on question and then can use whiteboard
+		[] A recyclerview list of questions that can be selected to open a more detailed window [] Start timer to begin working on question and then can use whiteboard [] Dashboard
-	* Dashboard
-		* Profile with account name
+		[] Profile with account name
-		* Recyclerview list of completed questions
+		[] Recyclerview list of completed questions
-		* User can logout
+		[] User can logout

-**Optional Nice-to-have Stories**
+**Optional Nice-to-Have Stories**

-* Advanced UI/UX design
+[] Advanced UI/UX design
-* Whiteboard has different color options for drawing
+[X] Whiteboard has different color options for drawing [] Keeps track of questions answered
-* Dashboard
-* Keeps track of questions answered
-* Can open into fragment to see full question and what you submitted
+[] Can open into fragment to see full question and what you submitted [] Score card
-* Score card
-* Categories for questions
+[] Categories for questions
-* Add your own questions
+[] Add your own questions
-* Pramp type collaboration
+[] Pramp type collaboration

 ### 2. Screen Archetypes